sjbrown/misc_work/lang_notes.rst

  * null, None, ␀
 * No floats.
 Math is rare in programming, and half the time people use floats, they actually want decimal.
+ * Also, bitwise operations are SUPER-rare, why do we have all these symbols reserved for that hairy stuff?
- * Where to draw the line? strings, ints, lists, dicts, functions, classes?
+ * Where to draw the "it's too rare" line?
+  * I think: strings, ints, lists, dicts, functions, classes?
+   * Can these be interesting? expressions, operators, modules, ...
 * Annotations.
 People seem to love them. (static typing) - maybe a way to make decorators more pretty.
 Colon might be a good symbol here.
  * But colon is used by dicts {'a':33}.
 Maybe "as".
 See below.